Shithul/Cyclistic_Bikeshare/README.md

  6. After analysing the preferance of riders regarding Ride type .
 The Classic bike being most preferable among both Casual and Subscription Riders, while Docked bikes being the least .

  # Recommendations

+ 1. Since Weekends are the time Casual riders excessively using the service it is good to have marketing campaigns on those days.

+ 2. From the analysis it is so clear that on average the casual riders tend to take longer bike trips than members.
+So it will be so much better to change the price rating and give better offer such a way that motivate the casual riders for an upgrade.

+ 3. Introduction of Mobile app will really helpfull for marketing as well as notifying  the users about any promotion or advertisements.
+If there is a loyalty point based promotion introduced ie, Annual members gaining loyalty point for each rides and this point can be redeemed as a freeride or extra discount .This will motivate the riders to have more rides as well as motivate the Casual members to upgrade.

+ 4. Since weekends are most favorable ride time for casual members , a weekend membership program can be introduced targeting the weekend riding Casual members.

+ 5. Our analysis illustrate both Classic and Electric bikes are favourable among riders .So better price plan and availability can be given to anual members such a way that motivates the Casual riders for an Upgrade.